robohydra/robohydra/documentation/index.md

 can inspect or modify it before sending back to the client.
 In that case you will be interested in these other API methods methods:

-* The constructor: It receives one parameter, the callback to be called when the following head finishes with the request.
+* The constructor: It receives one optional parameter, the event listener for the `end` event (see the `on` method and event documentation below).
 Here you would typically inspect or modify the mock response (`this` in the function always points to the mock response object), then write data to your own response object, possibly with the help of the methods below.
+If you don't pass any parameters, you can add your own event listeners with the `on` method.
+* `on`: It attaches event listeners to the response object.
+It receives an event name (see event list below) and a callback function.
+The callback function will receive a single parameter, `event`, an object with the property `type` set to the event type, plus different properties according to the event fired.
+Note that you can setup more than one event listener for a single event: in that case, all event listeners will be executed.
+* `chain`: It connects a response with the given parameter (another response) in such a way that all events in the second response will be duplicated in the first one.
+It's intended to be used when creating a response.
+As it replicates all events, it keeps streaming.
+Note that, as you can setup more than one event listener for a given event, you can chain a response to another one, then add extra event listeners for extra processing or logging.
 * `copyFrom`: It receives a response as a parameter and copies the data in the parameter to the current response
   (eg. `res.copyFrom(res2)` copies the information in `res2` into `res`).
+It's intended to be used when `res2` is finished and won't change again.
+Thus, it breaks streaming.
 * `forward`: It receives a response as a parameter and forwards it as if that had been the original response.
 In other words, `res.forward(res2)` is equivalent to `res.copyFrom(res2);
   res.end()`.
+It's intended to be used when `res2` is finished and won't change again.
+Thus, it breaks streaming.

+The list of response object events is:

+* `head`: Fired when the header is written.
+Event objects for this event contain two properties, `statusCode` and `headers`.
+* `data`: Fired when there is data written in the response object.
+Event objects for this event contain a single property, `data`, an instance of `Buffer`.
+* `end`: Fired when the response is finished.
+Event objects for this event contain a single property, `response`, the response object that fired the event.

 ### The next function